 Elective Constitutional Law Constitutional Law is a yearlong course taught by law scholars from the Marshall-Brennan Constitutional Literacy Project, which is operated by American University Law School and includes cooperating scholars from Howard University Law School.
 The course covers constitutional rights and responsibilities in the context of schools and scholars, including: freedom of speech and press; religious freedom and separation of church and state; the standard for searches and seizures; equality rights based on race and gender; school discipline and due process; and privacy.
 The importance of voting and civic participation is also a key focus.
-Scholars learn to read Supreme Court cases through excerpted versions in a casebook entitled "We the Scholars." now in its 3rd edition.
-They learn to understand how courts None 1 TRUE and separation of church and state; the standard for searches and seizures; equality rights based on race and gender; school discipline and due process; and privacy.
-The importance of voting and civic Elective Constitutional Law participation is also a key focus.
-Scholars learn to read Supreme Court None 1 TRUE cases through excerpted versions in a casebook entitled "We the Scholars," now in its 3rd edition.
+Scholars learn to read Supreme Court cases through excerpted versions in a casebook entitled "We the Scholars," now in its 3rd edition.
 They learn to understand how courts work and how judges analyze issues.
-An important component of the course is a moot court in which scholars are taught to give oral legal arguments in a hypothetical case, as if they were arguing in a court of appeals; this emphasizes the ability to analyze issues, to answer questions while drawing on the facts and cases they have learned, to articulate on their feet, and to advocate for a position while at the same time showing respect to the authority of the judges.
+An important component of the course is a moot court in which scholars are taught to give oral legal arguments in a hypothetical case, as if they were arguing in a court of appeals; this emphasizes the ability to analyze issues, to answer questions while drawing on the facts and cases they have learned, to articulate on their feet, and to advocate for a position while at the same time showing respect to the None 1 TRUE cases they have learned, to articulate on their feet, and to advocate for a position while at the same time showing respect to the authority of the judges.